G7 nations near historic deal on taxing multinationals - Up News Info

 That has in turn cost their public coffers hundreds of billions of dollars – a shortfall they now need to recoup all the more urgently to pay for the huge cost of propping up economies ravaged by the coronavirus crisis.

+“Talks are going well,” a British source familiar with the negotiations said.

+The French and German finance ministers had already set up high hopes for a deal after the first day of talks on Friday.

-“We are just one millimeter away from a historic agreement,” French Finance Minister Bruno Le Maire told the BBC on Friday as he and other G7 finance chiefs met in person for the first time since the start of the pandemic at talks in London.
+“We are just one millimeter away from a historic agreement,” French Finance Minister Bruno Le Maire told the BBC.

 British finance minister Rishi Sunak, who is chairing the talks, also wants large companies to be required to declare their environmental impact in a consistent way.
 The G7 is likely to commit to avoid withdrawing COVID stimulus too early as well.